ricewind012/win95-themes/docs/firefox.md

 ## TODO

-1. Tabs
+1. Tabs (maybe)
    - Tree tab groups
-   - Sidebar expand on hover ?
+   - Sidebar expand on hover

 2. Content (including sidebar panels)

    Will have to wait for Mozilla to replace XUL elements with their newer ones, so not any time soon.

    Maybe also open about pages in a window and give them a window styling: